mmu-webdesign/l5-portfolio-template/2_IA_and_Content_Strategy/personas.md

 Add your three personas.

-*Tutors will click on the image to view the full size image*.
+*Tutors will download the image to view the full size persona*.

 ## Persona One